Zhi-704/Plant-Monitoring-System/README.md

 ## Overview

 Welcome to the Liverpool Natural History Museum Plant System repository.
-This repository contains the all the code, documentation and resources required to monitor and analyse the health of plants in the botanical wing of the museum.
+This repository contains the all the code, documentation and resources required to monitor and analyze the health of plants in the botanical wing of the museum.
 The system collects real-time data through an API from a variety of sensors placed next to each plant.
 This data is used for long-term storage and visualization, enabling museum staff to maintain and manage plant health effectively.

 ## Repository Structure